Last updated on April 16th, 2025 at 12:16 pm

 #3 – Skip the Cinnamon Bread at The Grist Mill

 These next two are probably going to upset some die-hard Dollywood fans.
-So please understand, this blog post is advice for someone who’s going to Dollywood to ride thrill rides.
-And to ride as many of those rides, as many times as possible.
+So please understand: This blog post is advice for someone who’s going to Dollywood to ride thrill rides—and to ride as many of those rides as possible.

 The only reason I’m putting the Cinnamon Bread on blast is because of the LINE.
-There was a lengthier line for that bread than half the rides in the park that day.
+There was a longer line for that bread than for half the rides in the park that day.
 So it must be pretty darn good!

-My recommendation for the bread is this.
-If you have someone in your group who does not love rides, ask them to stand in the bread line.
-Then you can be using your line time elsewhere, and enjoying delicious bread afterward!
-Win-Win!
+My recommendation for the bread is this: If you have someone in your group who does not love rides, ask them to stand in the bread line.
+Then you can use your line time elsewhere and enjoy delicious bread afterward!
+Win-win!

 #4 – Don’t Ride The Dollywood Express Train

-Again, I hate saying this.
-And I’m quite positive I may offend some, but if you’re a thrill-ride enthusiast, I recommend skipping the Dollywood Express train.
+Again, I hate to say this, and I’m quite positive I may offend some, but if you’re a thrill-ride enthusiast, I recommend skipping the Dollywood Express train.

 Many locals had told us, “You can’t skip the train.”
 I’m now convinced they were all also going to Dollywood on the same day and wanted two fewer people to worry about taking up space in the ride lines.